lucasshiva/wallhaven/README.md

 ## Installation
 **Note**: Before installing, make sure you have Python 3.7 or newer installed.<br><br>

-`wallhaven` is available as package in PyPI.
-You can install it using pip.
+`wallhaven` is available in [PyPI](https://pypi.org/project/wallhaven/).
+You can install it using pip:
 ```sh
 # Make sure you're using the latest version of pip.
 pip install --upgrade pip